 Fees and Payments

 Fee payments may be wired to the City at no additional charge by following these instructions.
-Once the payment is wired, please email the payment confirmation to firstname.lastname@example.org along with the site address and planning/building permit application number (when assigned).
+Once the payment is wired, please email the payment confirmation to firstname.lastname@example.org for planning applications and to email@example.com for building applications, along with the planning/building permit application number (when assigned).
 Once payment is received, the application will be processed.

-- Payments may also be made by emailing a signed credit card authorization form (PDF) with your planning application.
+- Payments may also be made by emailing a signed credit card authorization form (PDF) with your application.
 Please note that there is a $15,000 credit card transaction limit.
-Checks may be mailed to the City (City of Costa Mesa Attention: Planning Division, PO Box 1200, Costa Mesa, CA 92628-1200) and must include the site address or planning/building permit application number; however there will be a delay of several days for processing of physical checks or other similar forms of payment.
+Checks may be mailed to the City (City of Costa Mesa Attention: Development Services Department, PO Box 1200, Costa Mesa, CA 92628-1200) and must include the site address or planning/building permit application number.
+Please note: there will be a delay of several days for processing of physical checks or other similar forms of payment.

 Virtual Community Center